codez266/codez266.github.io/_posts/2015-08-28-End Of GSoC.md

 - summerintern
 ---
 Aug 28th, 2015 marked the end of my Google Summer of Code intern at Wikimedia Foundation.
 My project targeted the [banner expedition](https://en.wikivoyage.org/wiki/Wikivoyage:Banner_Expedition) of [English Wikivoyage](http://en.wikivoyage.org/wiki/).
+Here's a small walkthrough of my project, what led to it and how it came out to be.

 ## Background: